NyctoRAA/todo-list/README.md

 # todo-list
-Project made as an exercise for "The Odin Project"
+Project made as an exercise for "The Odin Project".

+Check live preview <a href="https://nyctoraa.github.io/todo-list/" target="_blank">here</a>.